Bruce Blackburn

 Bruce Blackburn (June 2, 1938 – February 1, 2021) was an American graphic designer, who was a designer of the National Aeronautics and Space Administration (NASA) logotype and the American Revolution Bicentennial star.

 Early life and education

-Bruce Nelson Blackburn was born in Dallas on June 2, 1938, to Ruby (Caraway), a real estate agent, and Buford Blackburn, an electrical engineer.
+Bruce Nelson Blackburn was born in Dallas, Texas, on June 2, 1938, to Buford Blackburn, an electrical engineer, and Ruby (née Caraway) Blackburn, a real estate agent.
 The couple also had a daughter, Sandra.
-Blackburn grew up in Evansville, Indiana during which he pursued his interests in music and art.
-In 1961, he graduated with a Bachelor of Science degree in design from the University of Cincinnati.
+He grew up in Evansville, Indiana, during which he pursued his interests in music and art.
+In 1956, he graduated from Evansville's Benjamin Bosse High School, and in 1961, he graduated with a Bachelor of Science degree in design from the University of Cincinnati.
 He served as a communications officer in the Navy.